johncmerfeld/wayback/README.md

 ## How they work together
 You may already see where we're going with this.
 If we can visit the Wayback Machine with a browser, could we scrape it in an automated way with Scrapy?

 It turns out the answer is yes.
 The [scrapy-wayback-machine](https://github.com/sangaline/scrapy-wayback-machine) project contains a Scrapy middleware for interfacing with the Wayback Machine.
-The user adds a time range to their middleware file and writes spiders to handle the responses -- with the additional caveat that each response will be repeated for each version of the website that exists in the Wayback Machine's storage.
+The user adds a time range to their middleware file and writes spiders to handle the responses -- the response from each page will be repeated for each version of that page that exists in the Wayback Machine's storage.

 Our goal, then, should be to map out the HTML structure of Boston's news websites, so that we can write spiders that can crawl them throughout our desired time span and write the results into a searchable local database, on which we can perform text mining analysis.